-All tents have a "C" channel sewn onto fabric and channel is installed onto aluminum extrusions of door and its frame.
+All tents have a "bulb" molding sewn onto fabric and channel is installed onto aluminum extrusions of door and its frame.
 Six pieces of separate extrusions, 3 on door and 3 on door frame will hold tent from coming loose.
-They also prevent anyone from falling out onto the ground.
+They also prevent anyone from falling out onto the ground on the outer end of tent.